FOLLOW US

 Personal ID

 Tbilisi is a cosmopolitan city.
 There can be more conservative attitudes in rural areas.
-When travelling outside cities, be aware of cultural sensitivities around modest dress (particularly in places of worship) and open displays of affection.
+When travelling outside cities, be aware of cultural sensitivities around modest dress (particularly in places of worship) and showing affection in public.

 Money